As an Amazon Associate we earn from qualifying purchases.

 Qualities of a Good Homemade Tomato Soup

 Have you ever wondered why the canned soup is so sweet?
-It is because tomatoes are naturally acidic, and adding sugar makes them more palatable to us.
+It is because tomatoes are naturally acidic, and adding sugar makes them more palatable to me.
 This is also why basil and tomatoes commonly go together.
-Basil is sweet, and the flavor of basil helps accent the freshness of tomatoes (think of the smell of tomato of the vine, it tricks us into those same thoughts).
+Basil is sweet, and the flavor of basil helps accent the freshness of tomatoes (think of the smell of tomato of the vine, it tricks me into those same thoughts).

 The Challenges to Making Tomato Soup